 De Ruyver, B and others, (2007) Drug Policy in Figures II: Follow-up Research into the Actors, Public Spending and Reached Target GroupsGhent, Academia Press, 2007.

+European Monitoring Centre for Drugs and Drug Addiction, EMCDDA (2007).
+“The State of the Drug Problem in Europe,” 2007 Annual Report, pp. 12–13, Luxembourg: Office for Official Publication of the European Communities.

 European Monitoring Centre for Drugs and Drug Addiction, EMCDDA (2008) Selected Issue: Towards a Better Understanding of Drug-Related Public Expenditure in Europe, Luxembourg, Office for Official Publications of the European Communities, 2008.

 European Monitoring Centre for Drugs and Drug Addiction (2014), Estimating public expenditure on drug-law offenders in prison in Europe, EMCDDA Papers, Publications Office of the European Union, Luxembourg.